MicrosoftDocs/azure-docs/articles/marketplace/partner-center-portal/vm-certification-issues-solutions.md

 ## DataDisk errors

-For solutions to errors related to the data disk, use the following table:
+For solutions to errors that are related to the data disk, use the following table:

 |Error|Reason|Solution|
 |---|---|---|